Oxidiz3/VsCodeRunScriptOnStart/README.md

 - Output is truncated to 200 characters for readability
 - Commands run sequentially
 - No interactive command support

+## Disclaimer

+⚠️ **USE AT YOUR OWN RISK** ⚠️

+This extension executes shell commands on your system.
+By using this extension, you acknowledge and agree that:

+1. You are solely responsible for the commands you configure and their consequences
+2. The author(s) accept no liability for any damage, data loss, or other issues that may arise from using this extension
+3. You should review and understand any command before adding it to your configuration
+4. Running untrusted or malicious commands could harm your system

+It is strongly recommended to:
+- Only use commands you understand and trust
+- Be cautious with commands that modify system files or settings
+- Keep backups of important data
+- Test commands in a terminal first before adding them to startup

 ## License